SquirrelKiev/OrchardSMP/MODLIST.md

 - [YUNG's Better Witch Huts](https://modrinth.com/mod/t5FRdP87) - Adds overhauled witch huts to swamps!
 - [YUNG's Extras](https://modrinth.com/mod/ZYgyPyfq) - Extra structures, features, and vanilla+ content suitable for any modpack!
 - [Zoomglass](https://modrinth.com/mod/jRrJYVVU) - Use a spyglass quickly, with a press of a button!
+- [Better Nether Map](https://modrinth.com/mod/fdtm99de) - Makes maps work better in the Nether and in other cave dimensions.
 - [Emojiful](https://www.curseforge.com/minecraft/mc-mods/emojiful) - Emojis in minecraft
 - [Lootr (Fabric)](https://www.curseforge.com/minecraft/mc-mods/lootr-fabric) - A mod that makes it so nobody misses out on Loot!
 All loot chests are instanced per player and visually unique.
 - [Nature's Compass](https://www.curseforge.com/minecraft/mc-mods/natures-compass) - Nature's Compass is an item that allows you to locate biomes anywhere in the world.